FLEx: Reference Technology for Inducible Point Mutations

 Gene reporter switch: D. Atasoy et al. J Neuroscience 2008.
 A FLEX switch targets Channelrhodopsin-2 to multiple cell types for imaging and long-range circuit mapping.

-genOway licenses secure your discoveries and research.
+genOway licenses secure your discoveries and research

 genOway holds an exclusive license from the University of Strasbourg, Inserm and CNRS, France.
-Patents for this technology are issued and maintained in US (US7074611) and in Europe (EP1383891).
+Patents for this technology are issued and maintained in the US (US7074611) and in Europe (EP1383891).